2018 Registration & Trip Details

 Welcome to India!
-You’ll be met in New Delhi on the evening of May 28th and you’ll spend the night at an iconic 5-star luxury hotel near Connaught Place in New Delhi.
+You’ll be met in New Delhi on the evening of May 28th and you’ll spend the night at the iconic 5-star luxury hotel The Imperial in New Delhi.
 We’ll share a welcome dinner together, after which you’ll get a good night’s rest before your gorgeous flight to Leh on the morning of the 29th.

 The flight from Delhi to Leh is only an hour long, but it’s one of the most picturesque flights on the planet.
 It will take you directly over the Himalayas, allowing you a rare, lofty perspective on one of the Earth’s most precious gems.
 Upon arrival, you’ll take a short but beautiful drive to Thiksey Monastery to get settled.
 We’ll spend this day acclimating to the altitude and leisurely exploring some of the magnificent grounds.

 Some of our activities over the next few days will include: